Trauma and the Freeze Response: Good, Bad, or Both?

 Posted Jul 08, 2015

-Almost everyone is familiar with the fight-flight response—your reaction to a stimulus perceived as an imminent threat to your survival.
+Almost everyone is familiar with the fight or flight response—your reaction to a stimulus perceived as an imminent threat to your survival.
 However, less well-known is the fight-flight-freeze response, which adds a crucial dimension to how you’re likely to react when the situation confronting you overwhelms your coping capacities and leaves you paralyzed in fear.

-So where, in what you perceive as a dire threat, is the totally disabling freeze response?
+Where, in what you perceive as a dire threat, is the totally disabling freeze response?
 By default, this reaction refers to a situation in which you’ve concluded (in a matter of seconds—if not milliseconds) that you can neither defeat the frighteningly dangerous opponent confronting you nor safely bolt from it.
-And ironically, this self-paralyzing response can in the moment be just as adaptive as either valiantly fighting the enemy or, more cautiously, fleeing from it.
+And ironically, this self-paralyzing response can, in the moment, be just as adaptive as either valiantly fighting the enemy or, more cautiously, fleeing from it.

-Under such unnerving circumstances, “freezing up” or “numbing out”—in a word, dissociating from the here and now—is about the only and (in various instances), best thing you can do.
+Under such unnerving circumstances, “freezing up” or “numbing out”—dissociating from the here and now—is about the only and (in various instances) the best thing you can do.
 Being physically, mentally, and emotionally immobilized by your consternation permits you not to feel the harrowing enormity of what’s happening to you, which in your hyperaroused state might threaten your very sanity.
-In such instances some of the chemicals (i.e., endorphins) you thereby secrete function as an analgesic, so the pain of any injury (to your body or psyche) is experienced with far less intensity.
+In such instances, some of the chemicals you thereby secrete (i.e., endorphins) function as an analgesic, so the pain of injury (to your body or psyche) is experienced with far less intensity.

 Additionally, if you’re not putting up a fight, the person or animal aggressing against you just might lose interest in continuing their attack.
 But whatever the provocation, if you can’t make the assailant disappear, you’re much better off “disappearing” yourself, by blocking out what’s much too scary to take in.
-So, in its own way, the freeze response to trauma is—if only at the time—quite as adaptive as the fight/flight response.
+So, in its own way, the freeze response to trauma is—if only at the time—as adaptive as the fight-flight response.

-Keep in mind that if you’re a small child, your developmental capacity to protect yourself is markedly limited.
-So, rationally or not, you’re likely to experience a whole host of situations as threatening to your survival.
-Merely a look of rejection or scorn in the eyes of a disapproving parent, for instance, can make you feel so uncared for, so unloved and abandoned, that you may feel compelled to numb yourself out.
+For a small child, the developmental capacity to protect is markedly limited.
+So, rationally or not, he or she would likely to experience a whole host of situations as threatening to survival.
+Merely a look of rejection or scorn in the eyes of a disapproving parent, for instance, can make him or her feel uncared for, unloved, and abandoned, compelling the feeling of numbing out.
 And this is why the freeze response occurs far more commonly in children than in adults.

 Though it’s almost always entirely unconscious, some circumstance in the here-and-now can remind you of a trauma suffered years (sometimes, many, many years) ago.
-Never fully “discharged,” the original fear or panic linked to that memory compels you to react to the current-day trigger as though what happened in the past is—right now—happening all over again.
-And so your original reaction of self-paralysis—however mystifying it may be to you, and to those around you—can’t help but repeat itself.
+Never fully “discharged,” the original fear or panic linked to that memory compels you to react to the current-day trigger as though what happened in the past is happening all over again.
+And so your original reaction of self-paralysis can’t help but repeat itself.
 Your mind goes completely blank, your rational faculties missing in action.

-This is why what was adaptive as a child—that is, dissociating from an event vastly beyond your capacity to handle—can become so frustratingly maladaptive as an adult.
+What was adaptive as a child, dissociating from an event vastly beyond your capacity to handle, can become frustratingly maladaptive as an adult.
 Paradoxically, at its extreme, a reaction of dissociation could be not at all life-preserving but, in fact, life-threatening.
 For when you’re stymied by inappropriate, exaggerated fear, you’re in no position to act sensibly to whatever might be menacing you.

 It’s been postulated that dissociating in the midst of a traumatic experience is the foremost predictor for developing PTSD symptoms later on (see, e.g., van der Kolk & van der Hart, 1989).
 And, as already pointed out, young children are particularly disposed to dissociate during episodes of trauma.
 So, for instance, a child who “froze” during incidents of frightening family abuse is, as an adult, especially susceptible to experience the freezing reaction again.
 And sometimes the current stimulus for such retraumatization isn’t anything specific.
 It may simply emanate from being in a state of highly exacerbated stress, which itself serves as an unconscious reminder of the acute stress linked to the initial trauma.

-Finally, many chronic, stress-related diseases are now postulated by trauma experts as representing somatic manifestations of past unrectified trauma (see, e.g., R. C. Scaer’s The Body Bears the Burden: Trauma, Dissociation, and Disease, 2001).
+Finally, many chronic, stress-related diseases are now postulated by trauma experts as representing somatic manifestations of past unrectified trauma.
 It may, therefore, be invaluable to find a qualified practitioner to assist you in locating just where in your body this frozen energy still resides.
 And then help you—at long last—to discharge it.